mhammond/pywin32/adodbapi/quick_reference.md

 - .dbms_version # string identifying the version of the db engine.

-- .variantConversions # a map of ado types to the functions used to import them.(not available on remote)
+- .variantConversions # a map of ado types to the functions used to import them.

 - .supportsTransactions # (bool) this driver is capable of commit()/rollback().